When it comes to building a website, most marketers think “home page.” When you review WordPress themes, a key differentiator is the home page layout.

 - Makes your clients feel understood (you “get” where they’re coming from)

-Writing for Kissmetrics, copywriter Joanna Wiebe emphasizes writing to the percentage of visitor — 20-35% – who will actually be interested in your product or service.
+Writing for Kissmetrics, copywriter Joanna Wiebe emphasizes writing to the percentage of visitors — 20-35% – who will actually be interested in your product or service.
 Choose words and phrases that resonate with these target visitors.
 Writing to everyone generally means writing to no one.

 And as usual, when writing headlines, write at least 25.
 Some copywriters say 50.